Lawson Park

-Lawson Park is a remote English Lake District hillfarm, leased by Grizedale Arts (a contemporary art commissioner) from the Forestry Commission.
-It is situated opposite the village of Coniston overlooking Coniston Water.
-A major refurbishment by architects Sutherland Hussey in 2007/8/9 has seen the farm transformed into a residency and office base for Grizedale Arts.
-It now offers live/work residencies to contemporary artists and hosts events and conferences periodically.
-Grizedale Arts director Adam Sutherland has furnished the building with a notable collection of works by British designers and manufacturers from 1820 to the present day.
-Circa 15 acre of land around Lawson Park is being returned to productive use as a smallholding, and the gardens, designed by artist & film-maker Karen Guthrie, are open to the public in summer under the National Garden Scheme.
+Lawson Park is a remote English Lake District hillfarm, leased by Grizedale Arts (a contemporary art commissioner) from Forestry England.
+It is situated opposite the village of Coniston overlooking Coniston Water, behind Brantwood.
+A major RIBA Award-winning refurbishment by architects Sutherland Hussey in 2007/8/9 saw the farm transformed into an artists' residency and office base for Grizedale Arts.
+It now offers live/work residencies to contemporary artists and hosts volunteers, events and conferences periodically.

+Grizedale Arts director Adam Sutherland has furnished the building with a notable working collection of works by British designers and manufacturers from 1820 to the present day.
+Circa 15 acre of land around Lawson Park is being returned to productive use as a smallholding, and the extensive gardens, designed by artist & film-maker Karen Guthrie, are open to the public regularly.

 History

 The farm was first recorded under the ownership of the Cistercian Furness Abbey (Barrow-in-Furness) in the 13th century, when it was used as a base for charcoal-burning.
 After deforestation of the surrounding land in the late medieval period, the farm was used by a succession of tenant sheep-farmers.
 In the late 19th century Victorian polymath John Ruskin - who lived in nearby Brantwood - purchased the farmhouse and land.
 After Ruskin's death the farm was tenanted by various families until the Taylforth family ended farming in the 1950s.
 The buildings were used as a student hostel until the late 1980s.